fatememahdavi/oq-engine/doc/faq.md

 `host_cores`, replacing the `-1` with the number of cores to be used on each machine.

+If you want to limit the number of cores used in a specific calculation, you can set `num_cores` in the job.ini file.

 ### Help!
 I am running out of memory!

 If you are on a laptop, the first thing to do is close all memory consuming